 M A R G A R E T L A N Z E T T A

-The artist’s work is in the collection of the Victoria and Albert Museum and the British Museum.
-She has shown, lectured and taught widely in the US and Europe.
-Lanzetta is a graduate of Holy Cross College, MA and has an MFA from School of Visual Arts, NYC.
+The artist’s work is represented in numerous museum collections including of the Museum of Modern Art, NY; the Victoria and Albert Museum and the British Museum; London, etc. She exhibits widely in the US and internationally.
+Lanzetta received her MFA from School of Visual Arts, NYC.